NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge

-\ph{Application: Simultaneous Mapping and Planning} To formalize SMAP problems as a POMDP, we define the state $s$ as a 2-tuple of robot $q$ and world state $W$, i.e., $s = (q, W)$.
-We further decompose the world state as $W = (W_{occ}, W_{cov})$ where $W_{occ}$ and $W_{cov}$ describe the occupancy and the coverage states of the world, respectively.
+\ph{Application to Simultaneous Mapping and Planning (SMAP)} To formalize our SMAP problem as a POMDP, we define the state $s = (q, W)$ as a pair of robot $q$ and world state $W$.
+We further decompose the world state as $W = (W_{occ}, W_{cov})$ where $W_{occ}$ and $W_{cov}$ describe the occupancy and the coverage states of the world, respectively associated with their uncertainties (e.g., \cite{CRM}).
 A reward function for coverage can be defined as a function of information gain $I$ and action cost $C$ as follows:

 where $I(W_{cov}, z) = H(W_{cov}) - H(W_{cov} \,|\, z)$ is quantified as reduction of the entropy $H$ in $W_{cov}$ after observation $z$, and $C(W_{occ}, q, a)$ is evaluated from actuation efforts and risks to take action $a$ at robot state $q$ on $W_{occ}$.
-Note that this reward function is general enough so that we can extend this formulation to Simultaneous Localization and Planning (SLAP) problems by incorporating information gain based on localization entropy reduction events, such as a loop closure or landmark detection \cite{agha2018slap}.
+Minimizing this cost function in Eq.~(\ref{eq:receding_objective_function})) simultaneously solves for the mapping and planning (SMAP), maximizing the coverage for \textit{artifact detection} and minimizing the action risk (e.g., collision chance).
+This reward function can be generalized to Simultaneous Localization and Planning (SLAP) problems (e.g., \cite{agha2018slap} or \cite{BVL}) by incorporating information gain based on localization entropy reduction events, such as a loop closure or landmark detection.